 Taking a web course is different than taking a traditional course in a classroom.
 Read Are You Ready for Online Learning to make sure the web course structure is right for you.

 - Susan Davis is Acquisitions Librarian for Continuing Resources at SUNY Buffalo.

-- Lisa MacKinder is Acquisitions Librarian at University of California Irvine.
+- Lisa MacKinder is Head of Acquisitions and Collections Services at Ohio University.